Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Convex Restriction of Robust Feasible Control Actions

 \section{Convex Restriction of \\ Robust Feasible Control Actions}

-We derive a sufficient condition for robust feasible control action using convex restriction in this section.
-The derivation involves several steps where the first step is representing the system dynamics as a fixed-point equation inspired by Newton's iteration.
-The second step involves deriving a convex sufficient condition for robust feasible control action using Brouwer's fixed point theorem and concave envelopes.
+We derive a sufficient condition for robust control trajectory using convex restriction in this section.
+The derivation involves several steps where the system dynamics are represented as a fixed-point equation.
+The second step involves enforcing convexity by bounding the nonlinearity with envelopes and using Brouwer's fixed point theorem to verify the existence of the solution.